Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Projection-based mixed finite element scheme

 \section{Projection-based mixed finite element scheme}

 We briefly review the model and schemes presented in \cite{he2025helicity}.
-The projection-based mixed finite element scheme ({\it projection-based scheme}, in short) in \cite{he2025helicity} introduces an additional auxiliary variable and conserves all local helicities.
-The system can be written as
+The projection-based mixed finite element scheme ({\it projection-based scheme}, in short) in \cite{he2025helicity} introduces an additional auxiliary variable, and preserves discrete local helicity on magnetically closed subdomains.

+\begin{problem}[projection-based scheme] At time step $n\ge 0$, find such that for all test functions $(\bm C_h, \bm F_h, \bm k_h,\bm D_h)\in \bm H_0^h(\div) \times [\bm H_0^h(\curl)]^3$,

-where $\bm H \in \bm H_0^h(\curl)$ is a projection of the magnetic field $\bm B \in \bm H_0^h(\div)$ to avoid helicity pollution in discretization.
+\end{problem} The time discretization strategy is the same as that of \Cref{sec:Non-con}; the difference is the introduction of the auxiliary variable, where $\bm H \in \bm H_0^h(\curl)$ is a projection of the magnetic field $\bm B \in \bm H_0^h(\div)$ to avoid helicity pollution in discretization.
 This auxiliary variable is exactly that indicated by the framework of \cite{andrews2024enforcing}.
-We then consider the following discretization:

-\begin{problem}[projection-based scheme] At time step $n\ge 0$, find such that for all test functions $(\bm C_h, \bm v_h, \bm F_h, \bm k_h,\bm D_h)\in [\bm H_0^h(\div)]^2 \times [\bm H_0^h(\curl)]^3$,

-\end{problem} The time discretization strategy is the same as that of \Cref{sec:Non-con}; the difference is the introduction of the auxiliary variable.
 For the solver, we apply Newton iteration and solve the linearized system by the direct solver MUMPS~\cite{amestoy2001}.
-The introduction of $\bm{H}_h^{n+1/2}$ that computes the projection of the magnetic field $\bm{B}_h^{n+1/2}$ from $\bm H_0^h(\div)$ to $\bm H_0^h(\curl)$ leads to helicity structure-preservation: